Roohi31/Android_Dictionary_App/README.md

-# Android_calculator_project
+# Android_Dictionary_App_project
-* A Basic Calculator Application which helped me to explore the ViewGroups and Layouts.
+* This App will help us to find the meaning of the word